quintinfsmith/burnsomninet/sitecode/manuals/pagan/overview.md

 # Controls Overview
 ## The App

 ~SLUG{
     "slug": "NumberedDiagram",
     "class": "slug-NumberedDiagram",
     "data-json": {
-        "img": "content/manuals/pagan/imgs/mainlayout.png",
+        "img": "/content/manuals/pagan/imgs/mainlayout.png",
         "entries": [
-            "Start Playback.
+            [0.65, 0.05, "Start Playback.
 Tap again to stop.
-Also tap anywhere to stop", "Undo last action. (max history size is 100 actions)", "Quick Navigate",
+Also tap anywhere to stop"], [0.80, 0.05, "Undo last action. (max history size is 100 actions)"], [0.0, 0.06, "Quick Navigate"],
-            "Select column and open up column menu", "Select line and open up line menu.
-The numbers indicate the channel and the line. (eg, 0::4 means channel 0, line 4)", "Select percussion line. the \"!\" denotes the line belongs to the percussion channel and the number is the drum assigned to the line.", "Select a note.
+            [0.15, 0.08, "Select column and open up column menu"], [0.0, 0.20, "Select line and open up line menu.
+The numbers indicate the channel and the line. (eg, 0::4 means channel 0, line 4)"], [0.0, 0.32, "Select percussion line. the \"!\" denotes the line belongs to the percussion channel and the number is the drum assigned to the line."], [0.45, 0.45, "Select a note.
 Brings up note menu.
-Tap and hold to link, copy or move beats."
+Tap and hold to link, copy or move beats."]
         ]
     }
 }